zenml-io/zenml/docs/book/user-guide/component-guide/artifact-stores/azure.md

 * [Step Operators](../step-operators/step-operators.md) need to access the Artifact Store to manage step-level artifacts
 * [Model Deployers](../model-deployers/model-deployers.md) need to access the Artifact Store to load served models

-To enable these use-cases, it is recommended to use [an Azure Service Connector](../../../platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md) to link your Azure Artifact Store to the remote Azure Blob storage container.
+To enable these use cases, it is recommended to use [an Azure Service Connector](../../../platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md) to link your Azure Artifact Store to the remote Azure Blob storage container.
 {% endhint %}
 {% endtab %}